Top 20 Things to Do in Barcelona|First-Time Visitor Guide

 Visiting Mercado de Boqueria is one of the best things to do in Barcelona.
 Located on La Rambla, this market offers a variety of local specialties, including fresh seafood, meats, fruits and vegetables, Mediterranean cuisine, Spanish ham, olive oil, cheeses, and desserts.

-How Long to Spend at Boqueria Market
+- How Long to Spend at Boqueria Market:1 Hour

 Arenas de Barcelona